ATOM INDEXING METHODOLOGY

 Category What It Tracks Key Question

-Modality AI capability type What does it cost to run this type of AI workload?
+Modality AI capability type (text, image, audio, video, voice, multimodal) What does this type of inference cost?

-Structure Vendor type in the supply chain Where is value captured and where do arbitrage opportunities exist?
+Channel Distribution channel in the supply chain Where should I buy inference, and where do arbitrage opportunities exist?

-Tier Model capability level What is the premium for top tier intelligence versus budget alternatives?
+Tier Model capability level What is the premium for flagship intelligence versus budget alternatives?

 Modality Indexes